 Originally active at UBREW from August 2018, this Australasian duo subsequently cuckoo-brewed at Kew (now CTZN), Portobello and outside London at Glen Affric, though developed the recipes on a pilot kit at home in Richmond.

 In summer 2021, they upgraded to a 2 hl home kit and began producing small commercial runs as well as cuckoo-brewing.
-A larger space with taproo is planned, possibly in 2022.
+There’s a long-term aspiration for a larger space with a taproom.

-Beers are in keg, can and bottle, mainly sold through local outlets.
+Beers are in keg, can and bottle, mainly sold through local outlets like the Tap Tavern in Richmond.

 Founded by retired Saracens rugby players Alistair Hargreaves and Chris Wyles in a quest for better but still accessible lager, Wolfpack initially brewed its lager at Greene King in Bury St Edmunds.